Skip to main content

 Charging

-In Bulgaria, the network of public charging stations is not yet very dense.
+The network of public charging stations in Bulgaria is not very dense.
 However, there are many fast-charging stations.
-Make sure you always have enough electricity; if there are problems with one charging station, you can still drive to another.
+Make sure you always have enough power; if there are any problems with a charging station, you can always use another one.

 Parking

-In the cities of Sofia, Plovdiv and Burgas, you can park an e-car free of charge in certain zones.
-However, you will need a sticker for this.
-This can be obtained from the relevant authorities (in Bulgarian).
+In the cities of Sofia, Plovdiv and Burgas, you can park an electric car free of charge in certain zones.
+However, you need a sticker.
+The correct application must be submitted to the appropriate authority.

 Rental car

-In Sofia and Plovdiv, for example, you can rent an e-vehicle at reasonable prices through the SPARK car rental service.
+In Sofia and Plovdiv, for example, you can hire an e-vehicle from the SPARK car hire service at good prices.
 Charging at eldrive charging stations is included in the rental price and parking is free in many zones.

 Subsidy and tax

 There is no purchase premium for e-vehicles in Bulgaria.
-But e-cars are exempt from vehicle tax.
+However, e-cars are exempt from motor vehicle tax.

 Charging